Environmental Protection Agency

 Clear Gear recently appeared in an article in USA Today that shared a list of EPA-registered cleaners that kill coronavirus.
 This confirms that it’s an excellent resource for COVID-19 prevention, as well as for protecting against influenza, colds, staph and other infectious diseases.

-Click this link to access the EPA list of products that fight COVID-19.
+Click below to access the EPA list of products that fight COVID-19.

 The best way to avoid this illness is to avoid exposure.
 Using Clear Gear on a regular basis can help prevent the spread of COVID-19.
 You can use Clear Gear to disinfect: